Shakshi-das/Voting-system-website-based-on-face-recognition/README.md

 # 🗳️ Voting System Website Using Face Recognition

 A secure, web-based smart voting system that uses real-time **facial recognition** for voter authentication, enhancing election integrity by reducing fraud, manual errors, and inefficiencies.
-This project leverages **OpenCV**, **ReactJS**, and **Spring Boot** to offer a modern, tamper-resistant alternative to traditional voting processes.
+This project leverages **OpenCV**, **FastAP**, **Spring Boot** and face recognition libraries to offer a modern, tamper-resistant alternative to traditional voting processes.

 ---